 A complete guide to writing a reflective essay

-“Tasked with the overwhelming burden of writing my first ever reflective essay, I sat as still as a mouse as my fingers shakily hovered over the lifeless buttons of my laptop keyboard.
+“The overwhelming burden of writing my first ever reflective essay loomed over me as I sat as still as a statue, as my fingers nervously poised over the intimidating buttons on my laptop keyboard.
 Where would I begin?
 Where would I end?
-Thoughts frantically spasmed their way through my mind as I envisaged the treacherous journey on which I was about to embark.”
+Nerve wracking thoughts filled my mind as I fretted over the seemingly impossible journey on which I was about to embark.”

 In this guide, we explore in detail how to write a great reflective essay, including what makes a good structure and some advice on the writing process.
 We’ve even thrown in an example reflective essay to inspire you too, making this the ultimate guide for anyone needing reflective essay help.

 In a reflective essay, a writer primarily examines his or her life experiences, hence the term ‘reflective’.
 The purpose of writing a reflective essay is to provide a platform for the author to not only recount a particular life experience, but to also explore how he or she has changed or learned from those experiences.
 Reflective writing can be presented in various formats, but you’ll most often see it in a learning log format or diary entry.
 Diary entries in particular are used to convey how the author’s thoughts have developed and evolved over the course of a particular period.

 The format of a reflective essay may change depending on the target audience.
 Reflective essays can be academic, or may feature more broadly as a part of a general piece of writing for a magazine, for instance.
 For class assignments, while the presentation format can vary, the purpose generally remains the same: tutors aim to inspire students to think deeply and critically about a particular learning experience or set of experiences.
 Here are some typical examples of reflective essay formats that you may have to write:

 A focus on personal growth: